Cybersecurity in Uncertain Times

 How do we protect IT systems and keep businesses running secure?
 The National CyberSecurity Alliance provides a great tool and resources to help companies of all sizes fine tune their existing cyber defense.

-Now is the time to train everyone to create a barrier mindset around your business like a neighborhood watch: Teach people.
+Now is the time for companies in Cleveland, to train everyone to create a barrier mindset around your business like a neighborhood watch: Teach people.
 They are eager to help.
 When in need, hire experts in the field to prevent and mitigate attacks.
 You do not want to have to shut down your revenue systems.
 Resiliency will stop more attacks and help you find, fix and reduce future breaches.

 Get to know the 7 pillars of cybersecurity and cyber hygiene.
 There will be ever increasingly advanced AI cybersecurity software and protection and detection techniques.
 However, if something gets through, you still need to be able to quickly recover your data.
 Review backups, including multiple layers of backups, san snapshots with replication, local backups stored in a network isolated location, and backup copies stored offsite online and offline.
 You want to have multiple options to recover your systems when disaster strikes.

-Many people assume that if their data is in the cloud it is completely protected.
+Many businesses in Columbus assume that if their data is in the cloud it is completely protected.
 Although there are redundancies, they are not necessarily backups.
 For example, Office365 should be backed up from the cloud to another location.
 If Microsoft has an outage resulting in data loss, you want to ensure you can recover from that disaster when they are back online.
 If you use a product such as Veeam and have the data backed up to a Veeam Service Provider, your data will be protected and available to recover should you need it.
 Review your backup strategy and test it.

 In addition to backups, it is important to have your systems and applications replicated to a different availability zone.